w3c/Guide/meetings/hosting.md

 #### AC/TP Meetings

-For all large (AC, TP) meetings, the global Systems Team will take responsibility for the details of the Internet service provision at the meeting.
+For all large (AC, TP) meetings, the Systems Team will take responsibility for the details of the Internet service provision at the meeting.

 In order to accomplish that goal: